Workplace Support Constellation

 Breastfeeding Works: How to Support Nursing Employees and Students

-The inaugural webinar in the Breastfeeding Works series will give lactation support providers and other breastfeeding advocates the information and tools they need to counsel breastfeeding workers and students.
-The expert panelists will cover the national and state laws that protect breastfeeding parents from discrimination, and the laws that require lactation accommodations at work and school.
+The inaugural webinar in the Breastfeeding Works series gives lactation support providers and other breastfeeding advocates the information and tools they need to counsel breastfeeding workers and students.
+The expert panelists cover the national and state laws that protect breastfeeding parents from discrimination and the laws that require lactation accommodations at work and school.

 Breastfeeding Works: Legal Protections for Lactating Employees and Students in the Health Care Industry